Haiti’s Blackouts Are Both Electrical and Emotional

-One Haitian I know who used the term blakawout to describe his life is Vincent*.
+One Haitian I know who used the term blakawout to describe his life is Vincent.
+Pseudonyms have been used to protect people’s privacy.
 When I first met him in 2002, he was an aspiring herbalist involved in a community group working to make a botanic garden in Martissant, a sprawling slum on the southwest edge of the capital, Port-au-Prince.
 I was struck then by his persistent joyfulness, even in the face of obvious difficulties.

 But after a 2004 coup removed then-President Jean-Bertrand Aristide from power (for the second time), Haiti was flooded with a wave of violence, murder, and sexual assault by armed actors of various kinds—including gangs, the national police, and U.N. peacekeepers.
 Like many locals, Vincent and his neighbor Laurent* fled their homes and went into hiding in a different part of the city.
 After they left, someone set fire to a block of houses and destroyed Vincent’s home.

 Being displaced, hiding, and losing his home and garden were particularly hard on Vincent, who had lived in Martissant all his life and had a deep relationship with the area and its community.
 In addition, he became very sick, suffering from persistent coughing fits and looking skinny and frail.
 But he had no money to buy medicine.